Skip to content

 Consolidation outlook

-• AI-specific billing detail: Vertex AI pricing exposes model, endpoint, training, evaluation, and agent-engine cost components.
+• Vertex AI pricing exposes model, endpoint, training, evaluation, and agent-engine cost components.

-• Allocation support: labels and tags can be used for chargeback analysis, with Cloud Billing export to BigQuery for deeper allocation analysis.
+• Labels and tags can be used for chargeback analysis, with Cloud Billing export to BigQuery for deeper allocation analysis.

-• Optimization tooling: pricing pages highlight co-hosting and usage-based efficiencies, while broader GCP cost controls sit in billing export, budgets, and recommendations.
+• Pricing pages highlight co-hosting and usage-based efficiencies, while broader GCP cost controls sit in billing export, budgets, and recommendations.

 OCI provides generative AI cost models plus native Cost Analysis for service-, SKU-, compartment-, and tag-level views.